finnjenn/knowYourTypeV2/README.md

 Click Home to return to the setting selection screen.
 Click Next to move on to a new Pokemon.

-The Chart button in the upper right corner initiates a modal with an image that can help guide your decisions.
+The Chart button in the upper right corner triggers a modal with an image that can help guide your decisions.
 Feel free to study it or use it to check your answers while practicing.

 <h2 id="contributing">Contributing</h2>